Skip to main content

 • Feeling tingling or numbness in the hands or face

 Stage three is what most people consider the attack itself.
-Migraines typically start gradually and become more intense over time.
-The most common symptoms in this stage include:
+Migraine attacks typically start gradually and become more intense over time.
+Common symptoms in this stage include:

 • Throbbing or pulsing pain, commonly on one side of the head